Ishant14/Java8--CookBook/README.md

 # Functional Interfaces

-If an interface contain only one abstract method, such type of interfaces are called functional interfaces and the method is called functional method or single abstract method (SAM).

-Ex:
+All functional interfaces are recommended to have an informative ```@FunctionalInterface``` annotation.
+This not only clearly communicates the purpose of this interface, but also allows a compiler to generate an error if the annotated interface does not satisfy the conditions.

+**Any interface with a SAM(Single Abstract Method) is a functional interface,** and its implementation may be treated as lambda expressions.

+Examples:

 1) Runnable -> It contains only run() method
 2) Comparable -> It contains only compareTo() method
 3) ActionListener -> It contains only actionPerformed()
 4) Callable -> It contains only call() method

-Inside functional interface in addition to single Abstract method (SAM) we write any number of default and static methods.
+> Inside functional interface in addition to single Abstract method (SAM) we write any number of default and static methods.

 In Java 8, Sun Micro System introduced @Functional Interface annotation to specify that the interface